Spuddy10345/whisper-raycast-extension/README.md

 *   **Local Transcription:** Uses `whisper.cpp` running locally on your machine through Raycast.
     **Download Models** Download a variety of models from right within the extension.
+    **Dictation History** Saves all transcriptions locally with timestamps which can be browsed, copied and pasted using the Dictation History command.
 *   **Simple Interface:** Start recording, press Enter to stop, copy or directly paste into your    active window.
 *   **Configurable Output:** Choose to choose, or automatically paste or copy to clipboard.

 ## 📚 Table of Contents